bcavers/fantasy_sports/README.md

 # Fantasy Sports README
-Note: The below two articles were written on my Medium account linked below and use code in this rep. https://medium.com/@brian.cavers/how-to-win-at-prizepicks-part-2-23a1ead702eb
+Note: The below two articles were written on my Medium account linked below and use code in this repo. https://medium.com/@brian.cavers/how-to-win-at-prizepicks-part-2-23a1ead702eb

 **How to win at PrizePicks**